Celebrating Unity Ball - C.U.B.

 - Teachers will help prepare the lemonade.
 Mix the iced lemonade concentrate with water into both five gallon beverage dispensers.

-- Place the 16 packages of Costco chocolate chunk cookies on the three blue and three gold platters.
-Please keep the plastic containers for cookie storage if cookies are left over.
+- Place the Costco chocolate chunk cookies on the three blue and three gold platters.
+Please keep the plastic containers for cookie storage if any cookies are left over.

 - Servers can begin filling cups with lemonade around 6:30 in the evening.
 Servers can also fill around 25-30 cups with Lake Arrowhead water because most students will usually drink lemonade.

-- Each student may have two cookies, a napkin, and a glass of lemonade or water at the one fifteen-minute break that takes place around 6:45 p.m.
+- Each student may have a cookie, a napkin, and a glass of lemonade or water at the one fifteen-minute break that takes place around 6:45 p.m.

-- Please ask students to refill their cup with lemonade or water during the break to save cups.
+- Please ask students to keep their cup for future lemonade or water refills.

 - Students must remain in the eating area during their break.
 One parent can help supervise the bathroom hall and direct students back to the refreshment area.